Shaba9/journals/journals.md

 # Journal 19: 11/30/2018

 The pair lab we are working on this week is quite dense in its requirements.
 We got pretty far, though.
 What I enjoyed the most about it was getting to know my partner and building a more meaningful relationship, which is pretty much the why behind my learning process.

+# Journal 20 12/3/2018

+Like I have expressed numerous times before, motivation for learning is affected by external forces just as much as it is by internal forces.
+Internally, I am motivated by the idea of growth; doing better than I did the day before.
+Externally, I am motivated by how the implementation of the learning influences those around me.